-Spiritual health is achieved because it provides an opportunity to detach from the personal experiences of your life and take a step back to see situations more clearly and honestly.
-Spiritual wellbeing is neither negative or positive but simply a circumstance that invites observation and curiosity…it is the source of the eternal question of who we are and why we are here.
+Ultimately, spiritual health is achieved because it provides an opportunity to detach from the personal experiences of your life and take a step back to see situations more clearly and honestly.
+But, spiritual wellbeing is neither negative or positive but simply a circumstance that invites observation and curiosity…it is the source of the eternal question of who we are and why we are here.

 3 Key Components of Spiritual Wellbeing

 Become more aware of the present moment, listen to your thoughts and feelings, be conscious of your body’s messages and observe the world around you.
 Learn how to balance your inner needs with the demands of the external world.